EffectOrientedProgramming/book/Chapters/01_Preface.md

   - Functions that take parameters, can be named, and referenced
   - TODO

 This book also uses Scala ZIO, an effect-oriented library for Scala, but it does not go into depth on ZIO.
-To learn ZIO, see: TODO
+To learn ZIO, visit zio.dev

 ## Code examples